jharwell/sierra/README.md

         . /home/gini/shared/swarm/bin/msp-env-setup.sh

+    *ANYTIME you log into an MSI to build/run ANYTHING you MUST source this script otherwise things will not work.*
 6. In your interactive session run the bash script to build the project (note that you may want to tweak the cmake defines in the script, or use your own script, depending on what types of experiments you are running).
 If you are